 In the past year we have had changes in staffing, starting with the retirement of Nancy Magnuson, the transition of Sandy Watson to her role as Assistant to the Vice-President of Research, and then Laura Lavine serving as the Interim Director.
-I have just come on board as the Director, and in my new role, am happy to work closely with the ADVANCE at WSU new administrative assistant, Barbara Lyon, already proven to be an asset to the program.
 We want to sincerely thank our former Director, Professor Nancy Magnuson and her assistant Sandy Watson, for their many years of dedicated service promoting and supporting women faculty in STEM at Washington State University.
 We are also grateful for the efforts of our Interim Director, Laura Lavine, who continues to make important contributions to program planning and implementation, and the Principal Investigator for the NSF ADVANCE Institutional Transformation grant (NSF 0810927) grant, Candis Clairborn, whose commitment to ADVANCE at WSU has made these programs possible.
 We would also like to welcome our new Steering Committee members – Interim Co-provosts Erica Austin and Ron Mittelhammer.
 We look forward to their contributions to the programs offered by ADVANCE at WSU.

 Finally, as we are closing out the final year of our NSF ADVANCE Institutional Transformation grant, we will continue to pursue opportunities related to this funding and welcome any ideas or suggestions you may have!